-- 8.6 The test sponsor has the authority to specify the lighting condition and other environmental variables, which can affect the test results.
+- 8.5 Although the metric is based on teleoperation, autonomous behaviors are allowed as long as the testing procedure is followed, with the associated effects reflected in the testing scores.
+See NIST Special Publication 1011-I-2.0 for the definition of autonomy. - 8.6 The test sponsor has the authority to specify the lighting condition and other environmental variables, which can affect the test results.
 All environmental settings shall be noted on the test form. - 8.7 A robot's reliability (R) of performing the specified task at a particular apparatus setting and the associated confidence (C) shall be established.
 The required R and C values dictate the required number of successful repetitions and the allowed number of failures during the test.
 With a given set of the R and C values, more successes will be needed when more failures are allowed.
 A test sponsor has the authority to specify the R and C values for her/his testing purposes, otherwise she/he can elect to use the default values for this standard.
 The factors to be considered in determining the values are mission requirements, consistency with the operating environments, ease of performing the required number of repetitions, and testing costs such as time and personnel.
-To meet the statistical significance established by the standards committee, which is 80 % reliability (probability of success) with 85 % confidence at any given setting of a test apparatus, the number of failures (incomplete repetitions or the occurrence of the fault conditions) in the specified set of repetitions shall be no more than the following:
+To meet the statistical significance established by the standards committee, which is 80 % reliability (probability of success) with 85 % confidence at any given setting of a test apparatus, the number of failures (incomplete repetitions or occurrence of the fault conditions) in the specified set of repetitions shall be no more than the following: - (1) zero failures in 10 repetitions

-zero failures in 10 repetitions one failure in 20 repetitions three failures in 30 repetitions four failures in 40 repetitions six failures in 50 repetitions eight failures in 60 repetitions
+- (2) one failure in 20 repetitions

+- (3) three failures in 30 repetitions

+- (4) four failures in 40 repetitions

+- (5) six failures in 50 repetitions

+- (6) eight failures in 60 repetitions